-2,112 Responses from Parents
+2,112 Responses from All Parents with students in PUSD.

 In Pleasanton, we benefit from an incredible community of parent/guardian advocates and supporters.
 Within our schools, these amazing groups exist as our parent-teacher (and student) associations (PTA/PTSA), parent-faculty committees (PFC), and our music and athletic booster organizations.
 Our parents and advocates serving in these organizations perform a critical service on behalf of our students.
 Whether you are considering giving your time or a donation of funds, your local school parent organization or District foundations are doing inspiring work each and every day.